- For some people with migraine, stimulating pressure points on the body may help provide relief. If you press on the point, it’s called acupressure.

 - certain beverages, such as wine, other types of alcohol, or caffeinated drinks

 - certain medications, such as birth control pills or vasodilators

 - sensory stimuli, such as bright lights, loud sounds, or unusual smells

 - changes in the weather or barometric pressure

 - changes in your hormones during menstruation, pregnancy, or menopause

 - too much sleep or a lack of sleep

 - intense physical activity

-There’s no one specific test to allow your doctor to diagnose a migraine accurately.
-Your doctor will ask you about your symptoms to diagnose you.
+There’s no one specific test to allow your doctor to diagnose migraine accurately.
+Your doctor will ask you about your symptoms to make a diagnosis.
 They may also ask about your family medical history.

 - switch medications